Finding Equations for Lines

 $y-y_1=m(x-x_1)$ is called the point-slope form of the equation for a line.

-Rewrite the two equations you found in Question 5 in slope-intercept form.
+The first two equations you found in sameLineEqs are given again in the table below.
+Write them in slope-intercept form.

 Finding equations for lines through two points

-Use the point $(4,6)$ and the slope to find an equation for the line in point-slope form.
+Use the point $(4,6)$ and the slope you just calculated to find an equation for the line in point-slope form.

 Slide the values of $m$, $x_1$, and $y_1$ in the equation $y-y_1=m(x-x_1)$ to get the equation you just found.
 Does its graph pass through the point $(2,3)$?